Satook/dupe-finder/README.md

 dupe-finder mypics
 ```

-This will print out all duplicates grouped so that each group of duplicates is clear.
+This will print out all duplicates grouped so that each set of duplicates is clear.

 To see all options and help descriptions use: